Colleges by Location

 Retention Rate

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-At this academic institution, the proportion of students graduating in six years is 75%, which is considered an above-average graduation rate.
+The six-year graduation rate at this school is 71%, which is considered an above-average graduation rate.

 Student Body

-Choosing a school that is the right match for you is not a simple task.
-You can have a better understanding of the school's culture and way of life by learning more about the student body.
+Making the choice of which school is the best place for you is not easy.
+You can get a better insight into a school's culture and life by learning more about its student body.

 Main Student Body